istio/istio.io/content/help/ops/setup/webhook/injection/index.md

 ---
 title: Sidecar injection
-description: Describes Istio's use of Kubernetes webhooks for automatic sidecar injection
+description: Describes Istio's use of Kubernetes webhooks for automatic sidecar injection.
 weight: 10
 ---

-## Overview

 Automatic sidecar injection adds the sidecar proxy into user created pods.
 It uses a `MutatingWebhook` to append the sidecar’s containers